 If an entrepreneur can't be creative, it is questionable whether they can be a successful entrepreneur.

 What is creativity, and what role does it play in entrepreneurship?

 Creativity is the ability to generate novel ideas, concepts, designs, and solutions.
 It is the process of generating ideas from within yourself.
-Furthermore, creativity can be defined as a way of thinking that allows you to see things in new ways.
+Creativity can be defined as a way of thinking that allows you to see things in new ways.

-In entrepreneurship, you must be able to develop creative ideas that are unique and original, whether that's solving problems, creating greater business efficiencies, or developing products that solve the problems of the target audience better.
+To be successful as an entrepreneur, you must be able to come up with creative and innovative ideas that are unique and original.
+This could involve finding better solutions to existing problems, creating greater business efficiencies, or developing products that solve the needs of the target audience more effectively than before.

 How can creativity be used in business?